Skip to main content

 gh workflow run publish.yml --ref main

-The publish workflow reads VERSION, builds active Linux wheels, publishes the wheel artifacts to PyPI, and creates a GitHub Release containing only direct binary assets:
+The publish workflow reads VERSION, builds active Linux, macOS, and Windows wheels, publishes the wheel artifacts to PyPI, and creates a GitHub Release containing direct binary assets plus checksums:

 • reploy-linux-amd64